-A year long animal study has provided research that demonstrates that stem cell treatments provide structural regeneration with mechanical properties comparable with the native cartilage.
+A year long animal study has provided research that demonstrates that stem cell treatments provide structural knee cartilage regeneration with mechanical properties comparable with the native cartilage.

 Stem Cell Extraction Methods

 Adult stem cells can be extracted by minimally invasive methods from fat tissue and bone marrow.

 - Bone marrow stem cells have a good potential for differentiation, and the concentrated cells have numerous growth factors that aid in the cartilage formation process.
 Cell numbers in bone marrow, unfortunately, dramatically decrease as a person ages, and they are often ineffective in older patients.

 - Fat-derived stem cells show an enhanced ability to differentiate into cartilage and are found in dramatically higher numbers than seen in bone marrow.
 Not only are they typically 500-2,000 times more abundant, but they don’t decrease with age.
 Fat-derived cells have been shown to be successfully employed to target cartilage defects and improve osteoarthritis in patient studies.
 Fat-derived adult stem cells have also demonstrated improved outcomes over bone marrow for cartilage repair.

 Not all research is favorable to stem cell therapy due to a wide variation in techniques and cell choice and from discrepancies in treatment methods.
 Due to the many ways stem cell therapy is performed, we see that some variations are not as potent as others.

 A minimally invasive procedure to collect stem cells from both fat and bone marrow and inject the concentrated cells under image guidance can be performed in 2-3 hours.
 This procedure, when supplemented with additional growth factors from platelet rich plasma or exosomes, combines the best properties from each source.

-Stem Cell Therapy for Knees: Potential Treatment Results
+Stem Cell Therapy for Knee Cartilage Regeneration: Potential Treatment Results

 Clinical outcomes from ongoing and previous stem cell therapy studies are very encouraging.
 They often demonstrate the ability of stem cells to improve pain and generate knee cartilage repair.
 Many patients have been able to avoid knee surgery as a result of advanced stem cell therapies.
 You can learn more about what to expect from stem cell therapy for knee pain by reading this case study of a patient from Denver.